 - Cycled high dose estrogen containing hormonal contraceptives

 Knowing how to prevent and treat migraine remains very important.
 Some migraineurs need preventive medicine and others need only intermittent therapy with a tryptan medicine.
-For some, it may just simply mean avoiding strobe lights and a bad 70s disco scene; for others, it means keeping diet, exercise, stress, caffeine, and sleep on a stable and constant healthy regimen - all of which has additional health benefits.
+For some, it may just simply mean avoiding strobe lights and a bad 70s disco scene!
+For others, it means keeping diet, exercise, stress, caffeine, and sleep on a stable and constant healthy regimen - all of which have additional health benefits.

 - Headaches during pregnancy

 - Overview of Headaches in Adults

 - Relaxation and Other Alternative Approaches for Managing Headaches